THE BOARD OF DIRECTORS - 2017

 He is a Certified Financial Planner and Certified Public Accountant and holds an MBA with a concentration in Economics from Cleveland State University.

-Bob Sferra - Past-President, Capital Campaign Committee Chair
+Bob Sferra - Vice President, Development & Campaign

 Bob Sferra is a culinary arts professional with experience and training in France and New York City.
 His company, Culinary Occasions, is well-known in the Cleveland community through Bob’s frequent engagements, television appearances and teaching.
 Bob joined the LGBT Center’s board in 2009 and became President in 2011, where he has been taking the leadership role as the Center implements the results of its strategic planning process.

 Andrew Thomas - Vice President, Special Events

 Andrew Thomas is a Senior Investment Performance Officer at PNC Bank, within the Investment Strategy and Services division.
 He is responsible for the reconciliation and audit of trust account investment returns.
 Andrew is also on the board for PNC’s LGBT Employee Resource Group, PNC Proud.
 He currently serves the LGBT Center’s board as 3rd Vice President, Executive Committee Officer, and Special Events Committee Chair.
 Andrew’s previous board leadership includes the Communications and Training Committees.
 He joined the Board of Directors in January 2016.
 Andrew holds a Bachelor of Science in Finance from Southern New Hampshire University.